allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 class Derived : Base()
 ```

-I have no idea why Kotlin changed the `extends` keyword into the `:` operator,
+Kotlin changed the `extends` keyword into the `:` operator,
 which is already used to separate variable name from its type.
-One more peace of confusing syntax...
+Back to C++ syntax?
+For me it’s confusing.

 What is controversial here is  making classes final by default.
 Maybe Java programmers overuse inheritance.